avidml/website/exampleSite/content/blog/red-teaming-3.md

 ### Maintenance
 Red teams must evaluate monitoring and alerting systems as the first line of defense against diverse failure modes.
 Many organizations track basic technical metrics but fail to monitor for gradual performance degradation, bias drift, or safety-relevant behavioral changes that may indicate systemic problems.
 Anomaly detection systems often generate false positives leading to alert fatigue, potentially masking genuine security incidents, reliability issues, or safety concerns.
 Comprehensive monitoring requires tracking output quality trends, fairness metrics, and safety-critical performance indicators.

 Model drift is a fundamental threat to system reliability and safety beyond security concerns[^9].
 AI system performance typically degrades over time as real-world conditions diverge from training assumptions, potentially leading to incorrect decisions in safety-critical contexts.
-This degradation can manifest as gradual accuracy loss, increased bias, or failures in edge cases that compromise reliability, security, and safety.
+This degradation can manifest as gradual accuracy loss, increased (statistical) bias and variance, or failures in edge cases that compromise reliability, security, and safety.
 The decision of when to retrain models also involves balancing multiple risks: maintaining degraded performance, introducing new failure modes through updates, and ensuring continuity of service.

 Risks created by organization-specific operational practices evolve with organizational maturity.
 Incident response procedures designed for traditional IT systems may be inadequate for AI-specific failures that require domain expertise to diagnose whether problems are security-related, reliability issues, or safety concerns.
 System changes often lack comprehensive testing for all failure modes, creating opportunities for introducing reliability issues or safety hazards alongside security vulnerabilities.